tauri-apps/plugins-workspace/plugins/fs/permissions/autogenerated/reference.md

 </td>
 <td>

-This denies read access to the `$APPLOCALDATA/EBWebView` folder on windows as the webview data and configuration values are stored here.
+This denies access to the
+`$APPLOCALDATA/EBWebView` folder on windows as the webview data and configuration values are stored here.
 Allowing access can lead to sensitive information disclosure and should be well considered.